fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 #### 11.9 Simple end to end -tests

-The current set of tests use [jest](https://jestjs.io/) to ensure that the React compomnents work as intended.
-This is exactly the same thing that is done in [Part 5 section Testing React apps](/en/part5/testing_react_apps) of the course.
+The current set of tests use [jest](https://jestjs.io/) to ensure that the React components work as intended.
+This is exactly the same thing that is done in section [Testing React apps](/en/part5/testing_react_apps) of part 5.

 Testing components in isolation is quite useful but that still does not ensure that the system as a whole works as we wish.
-To have some confidence on this, let us write couple of really simple end to end -tests with the [Cypress](https://www.cypress.io/) library simillarly what we do in [Part 5 section End to end -testing](/en/part5/end_to_end_testing).
+To have more confidence about this, let us write couple of really simple end to end -tests with the [Cypress](https://www.cypress.io/) library simillarly what we do in section [End to end -testing](/en/part5/end_to_end_testing) of part 5.

-Setup cypress and use this test at first:
+So, setup cypress (you'll find [here](/en/part5/end_to_end_testing/) all info you need) and use this test at first:

 ```js
 describe('Pokedex', function() {